 A vibrant city nestled among stunning hillsides and overlooking the Tagus river, Lisbon has a lot to offer visitors.
 Full of historical sites, cobbled streets, and great bars and restaurants, the Portuguese capital draws tourists year-round.
-Discover the best places to visit in Lisbon with our guide, and plan an unforgettable getaway.2019 October 17
+Discover the best places to visit in Lisbon with our guide, and plan an unforgettable getaway.2021 February 17

 Looking to visit Lisbon?
 From the city's warm Iberian sunshine to old town charm, discover the best things to do in Lisbon with our useful guide on exploring Portugal's capital city.

 Sightseeing in Lisbon is best done on foot, or by jumping on and off the city’s extensive tram network.
 Alfama is Lisbon’s oldest neighbourhood; with its winding streets and alleys, it’s the perfect area to explore at your own leisure.
 Here, you can discover the remains of the old city walls, and hidden squares, and people watch from its alfresco cafes.

 Don’t miss Lisbon Cathedral – also called the Sé or Santa Maria Maior – which is one of the main churches in the city.
 The entrance fee for the Cathedral’s Gothic cloister is €2.50, while access to the Cathedral is free.

 Whilst you’re in the Alfama district, make sure you visit the Castelo de São Jorge (St. George’s Castle) too.
 This castle sits on top of the tallest hill in the city; it offers amazing views over the Baixa district and the Tagus river, and is one of the most visible landmarks in the historic centre of Lisbon.